pelithne/k8s/workshop.md

 ### Login to Container Registry

 In order to use the registry, you must first login with your credentials.
+You may have to login to azure again using ```az login``` command before you can login to the Container Registry.

 Use the ```az acr login``` command and provide the name given to the container registry.